 We aim to have printed stock in the warehouses by the first day of the month in which your book is published, so we place a print order the month before publication.
 It takes varying lengths of time to get into the shops:

-If the bookseller plans to order in quantity for an event or other special promotion, they may need extra discount, delivery by particular day or have other requirements.
-If so, direct them to our website How to Order where they will find contact details for the distributor in their region and can contact JHP to negotiate terms.
-They can order on account or not, but non account holders will be asked to pay in advance by credit card.
+If the bookseller plans to order in quantity for an event or other special promotion, they may need extra discount, delivery by particular day, or have other requirements.
+If so, direct them to How to Order on our website, where they will find contact details for the distributor in their region and can contact JHP to negotiate terms.
+They can order on account or not, but non-account holders will be asked to pay in advance by credit card.

 Stores, for whom books are only a small proportion of their stock, may be able to order books through their usual wholesaler.